-The Russian request to the countries of the European Union for pay for natural gas in rubles rather than in dollars or euros it can lead to a cut in supplies.
-And the emotional wave related to military atrocities subject to accusations and recriminations in Ukraine has rekindled calls for a boycott of Russian gas, which European nations (not without distinction and disagreement) are trying to implement.
+The Russian request to the countries of the European Union to pay for natural gas in rubles rather than in dollars or euros, it may herald a cut in supplies.
+And the emotional wave relating to the accused and recriminated military atrocities in Ukraine has reignited calls for a boycott of Russian gas, which European nations (not without distinction and disagreements) are trying to implement.

-With extraordinary timeliness, just a week after the start of the conflict, theInternational Energy Agency (IEA) published a document called "How the EU can significantly reduce Russia's natural gas imports within a year".
+With extraordinary timeliness, just a week after the start of the conflict theInternational Energy Agency (IEA) published a document called “How the EU can significantly reduce natural gas imports from Russia within a year”.
 The 10-point plan it includes recommendations to replace Russian gas (which makes up nearly 40% of all natural gas consumed in the EU) with other energy sources.

 Reduce Russian gas needs within a year?

-First point of the IEA plan: to reduce consumption, "accelerate the replacement of gas boilers with heat pumps".
-A request that did not fail to immediately activate an induced: the American one.
+First point of the IEA plan: to reduce consumption, “accelerate the replacement of gas boilers with heat pumps”.
+A request that did not fail to immediately activate an industry: the American one.

-On March 9, just 8 days after the AIE plan, the non-profit organization Rewiring America issued a political plan calling on US manufacturers to help the EU without Russian gas rapidly expand its heat pump deployment.
-"We'd be fooling ourselves if we didn't take a wartime view of manufacturing," he says Ari Mutasiak, CEO of the organization.
+On March 9, just 8 days after the AIE plan, the non-profit organization Rewiring America issued a policy plan asking US manufacturers to help the EU without Russian gas rapidly expand the deployment of heat pumps.
+“We would be kidding ourselves if we didn't take a wartime view of production,” he says Ari Mutasiak, CEO of the organization.

 Almost in unison, il The Washington Post he reported that the White House was seriously considering this suggestion.
-There is no denying: generous and diligent.
+There's nothing to say: generous and diligent.

 There is a fundamental flaw with this approach, however.

-The IEA estimates that the extended use of heat pumps would only save 2 billion cubic meters of natural gas each year.
+The IEA estimates that the widespread use of heat pumps would save only 2 billion cubic meters of natural gas each year.
 Just 1,3% than what Russian gas supplies to the EU.
-If we believe in miracles, perhaps massive US aid will bring us double, perhaps triple the reduction.
-We are far below the amount that will make a difference for next winter, when the knots come to roost.
+If we believe in miracles, perhaps massive US aid will bring us double, maybe triple the reduction.
+We are far below the quantity that could make a difference for next winter, when the problems will come home to roost.

-This explains well the demented question posed by Mario Draghi to the Italians in the press conference the other day: that "do you want peace or the air conditioners on"?
+This explains well the crazy question posed by Mario Draghi to the Italians in the press conference the other day: that "do you want peace or the air conditioners on"?

-There are two hypotheses before us, both of which lead to a European half-disaster.
-In the coming weeks or months, Russia could follow through on its threats to cut natural gas supplies to Europe.
+There are two hypotheses before us, both of which lead to a semi-European disaster.
+In the coming weeks, or months, Russia may follow through on its threats to cut natural gas supplies to Europe.
 Or, more likely, EU leaders could agree to a boycott of Russian gas.

 What would really happen without Russian gas?